metamx/rainer/README.md

 ## Python HTTP client

 From Python, "pyrainer" is a convenient wrapper around the HTTP API.
-You can use it like this:
+You can install it with ```pip install pyrainer``` and use it like this:

 ```python
 import pyrainer.http